ruflab/shimmer/docs/api/domain_modules.md

 **Return type**: `Any`

+# compute\_loss
 ```python
 compute_loss(pred: torch.Tensor, target: torch.Tensor) -> LossOutput
 ```
-Generic loss used for translation, demi-cycle and cycle losses for this domain.
+Generic loss used for translation, demi-cycle, cycle or broadcast losses for this domain.

 **Args**: